USEPA/useeio-widgets/charts/charts.md

 [Sankey Chart](sankey/) - D3 with Python prep

 View widgets built using React at [https://model.earth/io/build](https://model.earth/io/build)
-The [io/build](https://github.com/modelearth/io/tree/master/build) folder contains a copy of the [useeio-widgets React nodeJS build](https://github.com/USEPA/useeio-widgets/wiki) which is documented below.
+The [io/build](https://github.com/modelearth/io/tree/master/build) GitHub folder contains a copy of the [useeio-widgets React nodeJS build](https://github.com/USEPA/useeio-widgets/wiki) which is documented below.

 <!--
 If your local widgets reference the "useeio" folder, they may need to be updated occasionally as parameters change.
 For stability, point your local widgets at one of the [numbered backups](https://model.earth/eeio/build.2020.002) or copy the useeio folder into your project.